Windows ADK Import to Deployment Solution taking hours without indication of progress

 Resolution

 Ensure the Windows ADK was installed correctly.
-The latest versions of WinPE 10 and 11 require two downloads, two installs
+The latest versions of WinPE 10 and 11 require two downloads and two installs:

-They must be installed by a user with administrator rights with UAC turned all the way down.
-The installation can also be problematic with antivirus installed and we recommend disabling it temporarily while the ADK installs.
-The installation also requires the server to have internet access.
+They must be installed by a user with administrator rights and with UAC turned all the way down.
+The installation can also be problematic with antivirus installed and it is recommended disabling this temporarily while the ADK installs.
+This installation requires the server to have internet access.
 If the server does not have internet access, an offline installer package will need to be created off-box.
 Both installs should be installed in the default location.

-Since Bootwiz uses the temp directory to build the WAIK folder it is also suggest that any Group Policies that are built to protect writing against the Windows\Temp directory they be temporarily not enforced.
+Since Bootwiz uses the temp directory to build the WAIK folder it is also suggest that any Group Policies that are built to protect writing against the Windows\Temp directory be temporarily disabled (not enforced).

-Once both ADK installs are properly installed (may require uninstall/reinstall), check the PrebootOS.ini file to verify if the version of WinPE you attempted to import is listed as "Installed=True".
-If it is listed as "Installed=True", change to "Installed=False" as outlined in the following KB:
+Once both ADK installs are properly installed (this may require an uninstall/reinstall), check the PrebootOS.ini file to verify if the version of WinPE you attempted to import is listed as "Installed=True".
+If it is listed as "Installed=True", change this to "Installed=False" as outlined in the KB article Need to Re-Import Windows Preboot Operating Systems Into Deployment Solution 8.x

-At this point we recommend attempting to manually import the ADK to bootwiz.exe as this will provide an error message quickly if the next import fails.
+At this point Broadcom/Symantec recommends attempting to manually import the ADK to bootwiz.exe as this will provide an error message quickly if the next import fails.

 To do this, navigate to %ProgramFiles%\Altiris\Deployment\BDC\bootwiz\BootWiz.exe on the Notification Server/SMP.